hcilab/wams/report.md

 [^mixins]: A more in-depth discussion of mixins and the inspiration for the specific implementation approach used can be found at
 <http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/>.

 \pagebreak

+### Coordination

+Proper synchronization and object locking is critical to the successful operation of a WAMS application.
+These activities are achieved by taking advantage of the single-threaded nature of `node.js`.
+The client code is completely independent of any synchronization and locking tasks, instead simply forwarding user interaction events to the server and maintaining an up-to-date renderable model of the application.
+This approach ensures that all user interactions are funnelled through a single thread on the server, vastly simplifying coordination tasks.

+Locking and unlocking is handled by the `Locker` and `Lockable` mixins.
+When a user begins interacting with the system, the server controller performs hit detection, looking for a free item at the centroid of the first contact points.
+If such an item is found, it is locked to the client.
+No other client can interact with the item while this lock is held.
+The lock is released when the client has removed all pointers from the interactive surface.
+In the case of multi-device gestures, a single lock is shared by all clients belonging to a `ServerViewGroup`.
+If hit detection fails to locate a free item, the client instead locks onto their own view.

+\pagebreak